Zcash Mining Guide for Beginners

-Similar to Bitcoin mining, By automatically adjusting the computational difficulty of solving a block, the Zcash blockchain is able to maintain 2.5-minute intervals.
-As can be seen on this graph from bitinfocharts, difficulty closely tracks hashrate, and it too, has seen exponential growth:
+Similar to Bitcoin mining, by automatically adjusting the computational difficulty of solving a block, the Zcash blockchain is able to maintain 2.5-minute intervals.
+As can be seen on this graph from bitinfocharts, difficulty closely tracks hashrate:

 - Zcash is easily traded for bitcoins (BTC), so it can be a cheap way to slowly build up a holding position in Bitcoin.

 - Since BTC can easily be exchanged for cash, mining ZEC can be a good way to indirectly fill your bank account or earn cash.
 ZEC can also be sold directly on some major exchanges.